Deltares-research/SPUIS/docs/source/tutorial.rst

     5.51	0.00	16.6
    **

 In case of losses due to (sudden) widening or narrowing, or the presence of rebates or other irregularities, the wetted perimeter must be corrected by multiplying it with a contraction coefficient.
-The final example is the same as the previous example in terms of geometry, but due to the presence of rebates in the culverts we should take into account the hydraulic losses.
+The final example is the same as the previous example in terms of geometry, but due to the presence of rebates in the culverts we should take into account the hydraulic losses, which effectively result in a reduced width.
 The loss coefficient for this part of discharge sluice Bath was calculated during scale model experiments in 1982 [1]_: :math:`\xi` = 0.10.
 This means that the contraction coefficient is equal to :math:`C_{c}` = 0.76.
 We must now multiply the wetted perimeter at each :math:`y`-location by 0.76:

 .. image:: ../images/sketch_profile3.png